akardapolov/dimension-ui/docs/guides/user/user-guide-en.md

 [Return to Table of Contents](#contents)

 ## Support
-Created with support of ["Innovation Promotion Fund"](https://fasie.ru/) by competition ["Code-Digital Technologies"](https://fasie.ru/press/fund/kod-dt/) - ["Results"](https://fasie.ru/press/fund/kod-dt-results/) within the framework of the national program [“Digital Economy of the Russian Federation”](https://digital.gov.ru/ru/activity/directions/858/).
+Created with support of ["Innovation Promotion Fund"](https://fasie.ru/).

 [Return to Table of Contents](#contents)